libis/rdm-integration/ddi-cdi.md

 **Solution**:
 - Click the link in the email - it includes your dataset's persistent ID
 - The page loads with your dataset pre-selected
-- Cached metadata appears automatically
+- Cached metadata appears automatically in the preview
-- Review and edit as needed, then click "Add to Dataset" to save
+- Click "Open in Viewer" to edit, then use cdi-viewer's "Save to Dataverse" button

 **Note**: If you didn't opt in for success emails, you won't receive a notification when generation completes successfully.
 Simply return to the DDI-CDI page and select your dataset - cached results will load automatically.